Board of Directors

 Originally from Chesley, Ontario, Dale is past-president of the Canadian Society of Training and Development and has served on various church committees.
 Currently, she is on the advisory board of eLearn Campus.
 A founding member of the International Alliance for Learning, Dale is also a member of the Canadian Professional Sales Association and the American Society for Training and Development.

 Karen is known for her leadership skills, her strong communication and organizational development skills, as well as her ability to manage change.
-She's passionate about stewardship and servant leadership, which she expresses through her work on several non-profit boards, such as Lutheran Homes Kitchener Waterloo and the Canadian Fraternal Association.
+She's passionate about stewardship and servant leadership, which she expresses through her work on several non-profit boards, such as Koinonia Homes and the Canadian Fraternal Association.

-Nick DiRenzo is Senior Vice President, Personal Banking Services, at Alterna Savings Credit Union and Alterna Bank responsible for Alterna’s retail banking operations.
-With more than 30 years as a senior executive, Nick has held diverse roles as CEO, Board Director, CFO and Senior Sales and Marketing VP in the insurance, wealth management, mortgage, banking and real estate industries.
-Nick has served as the Senior Vice President and CFO at Colonial Life Insurance.
-He was also President of its real estate affiliate, Colonial Life Holdings.
+With more than 30 years as a senior executive, Nick DiRenzo has held diverse roles as CEO, Board Director, CFO and Senior Sales and Marketing VP in the insurance, wealth management, mortgage, banking and real estate industries.
+Most recently, Nick served as the Senior Vice President, Personal Banking Services, at Alterna Savings Credit Union and Alterna Bank, responsible for Alterna’s retail banking operations.
+He has also served as Senior Vice President and CFO at Colonial Life Insurance and President of its real estate affiliate, Colonial Life Holdings.
 Nick then served as Executive Vice President at a major Canadian real estate company, Lehndorff Tandem before moving on to Foresters as Senior Vice President of North American Sales and Marketing.
 After his contribution to Foresters, Nick accepted a new challenge as CEO of the start-up of Canadian operations for New Zealand based Seniors Money.

 Nick has devoted much volunteer time giving back and helping others in his community and profession.
 He has served on many non-business boards and associations such as the Mississauga Hockey League, the Institute of Chartered Accountants of Ontario, the Canadian Advisory Council for the Children’s Miracle Network, Villa Charities and the Oakville Arts Council.